Founder education

 A conversion discount gives your investor a discount on the price per share when their SAFE turns into equity.
 For example, if your Series A investors are paying $1 per share, your SAFE holder may only have to pay 80 cents per share.

-If a SAFE comes with both a valuation cap and conversion discount, the investor usually gets whichever option gives them the lower price per share (i.e. more shares for their money).
+If a SAFE comes with both a valuation cap and a conversion discount, the investor usually gets whichever option gives them the lower price per share (i.e. more shares for their money).

 Priced rounds and equity dilution